 This course is suitable for students who wish to apply to Australian or overseas universities or go to TAFE.
 The English competence requirement for university entrance may be met by gaining an acceptable level of achievement in English as an Additional Language or Dialect.

-The EAL/D course aims to develop students' academic English skills to enable:
+The course aims to develop students' academic English skills to develop